 - Kneading: When you're kneading the dough, pour about ½ cup of all purpose flour in a small bowl to keep beside you as you knead the dough.
 This will allow you to keep adding sprinkles of the flour without putting your hand in the whole flour bag.

-- Scoring: There's no need to cut slashes into the top of the loaf.
+- Scoring: There's no need to cut slashes into the top of the loaf to score it, since we're baking it without steam or a Dutch oven.

-- Storing: Store your German rye bread in a paper bag or clean kitchen towel at room temperature for up to 4 days.
+- Storing: Store your German rye bread in a paper bag or clean kitchen towel at room temperature for up to a few days.

 Rolf